leakec/sihm/README.md

 ### Linux

--   `pip install sihm`
+-   Install the python package: `pip install sihm`
 -   Install the appropriate package&mdash;`rpm` or `deb`, depending on you OS&mdash; from the latest release.

+### Mac

+-   Install the python package: `pip install sihm`
+-   Download and install the brew package from the latest release, e.g., `brew install sihm*.rb`.

-### Mac / Windows
+### Windows

+-   Install the python package: `pip install sihm`
 -   Install the system dependencies
     -   yarn
     -   nodejs >= 16
     -   cmake
--   Install the python package: `pip install sihm`
--   If you want tab completion on Mac, then copy the appropriate file from the `bin` folder into the appropriate spot.
-Tab completion is available for `bash` and `zsh`.